OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 ---
-title: Use event-based activation to add a signature to messages in Outlook on mobile devices
+title: Implement event-based activation in Outlook mobile add-ins
-description: Learn how to develop an Outlook mobile add-in that uses event-based activation to add a signature to messages being composed. ms.date: 04/25/2023 ms.topic: how-to ms.localizationpriority: medium
+description: Learn how to develop an Outlook mobile add-in that implements event-based activation. ms.date: 06/29/2023 ms.topic: how-to ms.localizationpriority: medium
 ---

-# Use event-based activation to add a signature to messages in Outlook on mobile devices
+# Implement event-based activation in Outlook mobile add-ins

-With the `OnNewMessageCompose` event now available in Outlook on mobile devices, implement an event-based activated add-in to automatically add a signature when a new message is created.
-This capability allows your add-in to:

-- Free up some computing resources and improve your add-in's overall performance by implementing signature stamping on the client side instead of the server side.
-- Create a more convenient experience for your users by automatically adding signatures to their messages, so that they won't need to manually create and save one on each of their devices.
+With the [event-based activation](autolaunch.md) feature, develop an add-in to automatically activate and complete operations when certain events occur in Outlook on Android or on iOS, such as composing a new message.

-The following sections walk you through how to develop an event-based add-in for Outlook mobile that automatically adds a signature to new messages being composed.
-If you want to learn how to implement an event-based add-in for Outlook desktop clients, see [Configure your Outlook add-in for event-based activation](autolaunch.md).
+The following sections walk you through how to develop an Outlook mobile add-in that automatically adds a signature to new messages being composed.
+This highlights a sample scenario of how you can implement event-based activation in your mobile add-in.
+Significantly enhance the mobile user experience by exploring other scenarios in your add-in today.

+To learn how to implement an event-based add-in for Outlook desktop clients, see [Configure your Outlook add-in for event-based activation](autolaunch.md).

 > [!NOTE]
 > Outlook on Android and on iOS only support up to Mailbox requirement set 1.5.
 However, to support the event-based activation feature, some APIs from later requirement sets have been enabled on mobile clients.
 For more information on this exception, see [Additional supported APIs](#additional-supported-apis).